gracebw7/STAT331-FinalProject/README.md

 - `remote_allowed`: whether the position allows remote work
 - `applies`: number of submitted applications

-The second dataset contains estimated cost of living information for counties and metro areas across the United States.
-This includes cost related to housing, healthcare, food, transportation and median income.
-This dataset allows for comparison between salaries and living costs across different locations.

-## Some important variables from the cost of living dataset include:
+## Variables from the Cost of Living dataset

 - `state`: state where the county is located
 - `county`: county name